adstuart/azure-vpn-p2s/misc-cheatsheet/README.md

-# Misc commands and snippets of knowledge useful when working with Azure VPN P2S solutions
+# Misc commands, links and snippets of knowledge useful when working with Azure VPN P2S solutions

 ## How to force Intune resync from PowerShell?